 Burn some excess energy by jumping and counting to ten.
 If your little leaper is feeling extra energetic, challenge them to go up to twenty.
 This activity is great, because they’re also building up gross motor skills and core strength.

-Introduce counting and number recognition with jumbo number stamps.
+Introduce counting and number recognition with jumbo number stamps or puzzle cards.
 Ask kids to stamp out the numbers in order.
 Or draw dots on the paper and ask them to identify the quantity by stamping the correct number.

 Math in the bath

 Introduce stackable cups to the bath routine.
 Through play, toddlers will discover early volume concepts like full and empty.
 Take a small cup and empty it into a bigger cup.
 Then try to empty the bigger cup into the smaller one.
 Talk through what is happening with your toddler.
 “Uh-oh, my cup is full and yours still has water in it.”